 In dispelling the CBT cartoon, I also do not want to give the impression that I fully buy-in to CBT.
 It is an intervention that can be fun to use, clients like the activities and at times it has made conversations in therapy a little easier.
 I would like to spend some time looking at CBT critically and understanding what does work and does not work about this way of thinking about human behaviour.

 CBT works on information and talking about it in different ways.
 The conversations that are held in CBT are about what is happening in your life now and dealing with present issues.
 CBT usually looks at what is rational or irrational, this is a big part of the traditional model but is hard to make work.
 Here is what I mean by "work."
 The literature/data does not support this right/wrong (rational/irrational) way of thinking.
 From the data, you could argue that traditional CBT invites people to struggle within.
 For example, bad cognitions leads to bad emotions and bad outcomes, this is or should be according to the theory, manipulable.
 There is a way to change bad cognitions (thoughts) so that people don't have bad emotions which result in bad outcomes.
 The work that a CBT therapist does here is around challenging cognitions.
 This may be in the form of asking clients to think about things differently and to look at the functionally important correlations here.
 This is cognitive restructuring or changing peoples' thinking.
 Now, this isn't a CBT therapist somehow worming their way into a clients brain and literally changing the way they think.
 No, that sounds rather sinister.
 Instead, it is the CBT therapists position to ask questions and some therapists may make comments.
 For a lot of clients, they see this as substantial work and call it helpful.
 It also creates situations like what I described earlier where a client may struggle within, changing the way you think is difficult work, CBT is not easy work.
+In fact, the neuroscience on this subject shows that changing your thoughts, removing, deleting them, etc. is not really that possible.

 Approaching this therapy with respect and understanding it as a science, a CBT therapist can move forward in new and interesting ways; Instead of doing the above failed component analysis of cognitive restructuring, there is some new things in CBT such as cognitive reappraisal that are evidenced to work.
 Sometimes this concept of cognitive reappraisal is called "flexibility."
 Psychological flexibility is thinking about things in different ways and being selective about what behaviour works.
 Discussions around psychological flexibility and not cognitive restructuring are known as a contextual CBT method.
 For example rather than using "but" statements, try using "and."
 This is asking people to try things in a different way which at first glance seems like more cognitive restructuring but contextual CBT is more about variation, selective reinforcement, allowing the client to evolve rather than narrowing the repertoire.
 I would like to try and be more clear that this is not traditional or classical CBT but is still a part of CBT.
 Often, contextual CBT is referred to as the third wave of behaviourism.
 What I am describing here, contextual CBT is more about the relationship to cognitions and avoiding thinking about the "proper" or "correct" ways of thinking.
 This also makes therapy a more comfortable experience for therapists because it continues to tear down the expert role and places the therapist without judgement or "knowing" about what is right and wrong and allows the client to say "this does or does not work for me."

-Yea, CBT does that,
+Yea, CBT does that.